 Answer all 3 questions in this part.
 Each correct answer will receive 2 credits.
 Clearly indicate the necessary steps, including appropriate formula substitutions, diagrams, graphs, charts, etc. For all questions in this part, a correct numerical answer with no work shown will receive only 1 credit.
+All answers should be written in pen, except for graphs and drawings, which should be done in pencil.
 [6]